 Look at details too - rather than the entire object - a close up of a section of a face can be truly beautiful.

 Maybe your chosen topic for your project could be water - so not just a stunning waterfall or lake with fabulous reflection, but maybe the rain, puddles, a tap running - filling a glass of water - dropping things into a glass of water - maybe your pet dog drinking from his bowl of water - water running down a piece of glass - maybe you can see things through the water - reflections of flowers etc.

 If you're stuck inside and need something easier to get hold of to inspire you, then how about raiding the cutlery draw - spoons and forks, can make for interesting shapes and use different light sources and backgrounds to add interest, or flowers in a vase - even fruit, you are surrounded by everyday objects that you could put by a window - to use natural light and capture in a way that you have never tried before.

 Remember to think about your aperture too and what you want to show people who see your photo.

 Maybe you are fortunate enough to be able to take a whole day to get out and about with your camera - jump on a train and go somewhere new - London, Birmingham, Manchester, a beach somewhere or national park - the lake district or Snowdonia, just enjoy a proper day out with your camera and get inspired again.

 Whatever you decide to go out and photograph have fun with it, push yourself and try something new and don't forget to share, show me what you get up to.
 More ideas coming soon.

-If you would like to book onto one of my workshops just get in touch email@example.com
+If you would like to book in for some one to one tuition Email: email@example.com